pantheon-systems/baryon/README.md

 -----
 Chef cookbook compositor (aka universe endpoint)

-This is an implementation of a chef-universe server that layers sources.
+This is an implementation of the Chef Universe server API that layers and combines multiple universe sources like the Chef Supermarket and GitHub organizations.

-Right now it uses Github releases/tags as the primary source for cookbook information.
-Then layers the supermarket universe data behind the Github data.
-This lets you effectively 'namespace' your cookbooks.
-More backend sources and more merge strategies are planned to be implemented.
-It also provides a Github hook endpoint for updating cookbook data as well as poling Github on a sync interval.
+By default Baryon makes use of GitHub releases (tags) as the primary source for cookbook version information.
+Any remaining dependencies are resolved with the community Supermarket data.
+This provides a simple mechanism to combine private version controlled storage with public community cookbooks, with preference for the internal name-space.

+A GitHub web-hook endpoint for processing cookbook version data (typically automatic tagging during continuous integration) as well as polling GitHub repositories on a sync interval is provided.

 Features:
   * Exclusive Merge of sources (Github org before supermarket universe)